Ammighorbani/javascript-notes/77-array-method-P02.md

 ```

 ### indexof() :
-**This method will check our "Input" if it's in our "Array" it will give us that "Inpute" index if it's not it will say "-1".**
+**This method will check our "Input" if it's in our "Array" it will give us that "Input" index if it's not it will say "-1".**

 ### Example: